housinghq/react-native-viewport/README.md

 # Skele Components

 Skele's `components` package is a library of custom components that aid in building React and React Native apps.
+Clonned from @skele/component v1.0.0-alpha.39

 ## Available Components